 Total number of working age residents who are willing, able and available for work but not working, as a percentage of total residents of working age who are willing, able and available for work.

-The largest increase was observed in Peel’s youth (15 – 24 years) unemployment rate which more than doubled from 14.3 per cent in Q2 2019 to 36.2 per cent in Q2 2020.
+A significant increase was observed in Peel’s youth (15 – 24 years) unemployment rate when the rate increased from 17.4 per cent in Q3 2019 to 33.2 per cent in Q3 2020.